Frequently Asked Questions

 Thank you so much!
 This project would not be possible without you.

-Your story will be proofread and formatted for the blog.
+Your story will be lightly proofread for the blog.
 You'll be contacted at the email address you provided with the link to your published post.
-If you have a photo you'd be comfortable sharing along with your story, you'll have an opportunity to send it in at that time and report any errors or changes to be made.
+If you have a photo you'd be comfortable sharing along with your story, you'll have an opportunity to send it in at that time and report any errors or changes you’d like to make.
+This is YOUR story.

 How can I support the project?

 The Reproductive Justice Story Project has no operating budget.
-We rely on the generosity of friends and supporters to cover web & survey hosting and the cost of print materials.
-Donations are always welcome by e-transfer to email@example.com if you'd like to help keep things going!
+It relies on the generosity of friends and supporters to cover web & survey hosting and the cost of print materials.
+Donations are always welcome by e-transfer to firstname.lastname@example.org if you'd like to help keep things going!

 You can help spread the word about the project by sharing & engaging with our posts on social media.